 FBH’s electronic devices are regularly used in communication technology and power electronics.
 In fields like wireless communications, environmentally-friendly information and communication technologies which additionally reduce operating costs are essential.
 Such Green IT applications strongly require improved amplifiers.
 Microwave power amplifiers do not only make the lion’s share of base station’s energy consumption, but are also a precondition for next-generation mobile communications providing higher bandwidths and new spectrum-efficient modulation techniques.

 FBH develops high-value products and services for its partners in the research community and industry and tailors each precisely to fit individual needs.
-As a one-stop-agency the institute offers its international customer base know-how and complete solutions from design to ready-to-ship modules, from development to small-scale series.
+As a one-stop-agency the institute offers its international customer base know-how and complete solutions from design to ready-to-ship modules, from development to pilot series.

 Services include the epitaxy of customized III-V semiconductor layer structures, structuring processes and tailored high-power diode lasers and electronic devices.
 FBH also offers services in design and simulation, mounting and packaging as well as reliability testing.